Every June, Rare & Radiant celebrates the brilliance, resilience, and advocacy of LGBTQIA+ individuals within the rare disease community.

 Build Your Platform

-Learn how to use your story to drive change—from launching an advocacy page to starting a support group or campaign.
+Learn how to use your story to drive change by launching an advocacy page or starting a support group or campaign.

 Get Involved